Kiuwan logo

 Hiring and retaining quality cybersecurity talent is harder than ever.
 According to the 2022 Cybersecurity Workforce Study, there is a 3.4 million global shortage of cybersecurity professionals.

-This blog explores the challenges businesses face due to the cybersecurity talent shortage and how they can effectively maintain application security in the face of limited resources.
+This blog explores the challenges businesses face due to the cybersecurity talent shortage and how they can effectively maintain application security despite limited resources.
 It will also cover alternative solutions for filling the talent gap, such as leveraging automated mobile app security tools to boost development efficiency and productivity.

 📈 Challenges Created by the Cybersecurity Talent Gap